Mohammedvaraliya/Data-Structures-and-Algorithms/Stack/README.md

                 | A |
                 -----

-    When you to pop the element from stack, it will pop from top of the stack or the recent pushed element
+    When you pop() the element from stack, it will pop() from top of the stack or the recent pushed element

                 | C |
                 | B |